rgriff23/rgriff23.github.io/_posts/2017-06-11-ecomorphology-orbit-orientation.md

-In this post, I re-analyze data from a paper, ["Ecomorphology of orbit orientation and the adaptive significance of binocular vision in primates and other mammals"](http://www.karger.com/Article/Abstract/108621) by Dr. Christopher Heesy (2008).
-I demonstrate that correcting for the statistical non-independence of species data undermines the paper's major conclusions, and I highlight directions for future work.
+In this post, I re-analyze data from a paper, ["Ecomorphology of orbit orientation and the adaptive significance of binocular vision in primates and other mammals"](http://www.karger.com/Article/Abstract/108621) by Chris Heesy (2008).
+My main finding is that correcting for the statistical non-independence of species data undermines the paper's major conclusions, and I highlight directions for future work.

 ## The ecomorphology of orbit orientation (Heesy 2008)

-"Forward-facing orbits", or the tendancy of the orbits of the skull to face forwards, have long been included in the suite of characteristics that differentiate the first primates from other early mammals.
+"Forward-facing orbits", or the tendancy of the orbits of the skull to face forwards, are part of the suite of characteristics that differentiate the first primates from other early mammals.
 Other differentiating characteristics include hand and foot adaptations for grasping, hindlimb and ankle modifications for leaping, and dental features associated with eating more fruit than their predecessors.

 Several hypotheses propose that orbit convergence was functionally important for early primates.
 The *Grasp-Leaping Hypothesis* posits that convergent orbits evolved to facilitate depth perception during rapid leaping in an arboreal environment (Szalay and Dagosto 1980).
 Several versions of the *Angiosperm Diversification Hypothesis* propose that convergent orbits facilitated visually directed feeding on fruits or insects on the terminal branches of angiosperms (e.g., Rasmussen 1990; Sussman 1991).
 Finally, the *Nocturnal Visual Predation Hypothesis* proposes that convergent orbits evolved to facilitate visually guided predation in a low-light environment (Cartmill 1992).

 In a 2008 [study](http://www.karger.com/Article/Abstract/108621), Chris Heesy analyzed a large dataset on orbit orientation and ecological variables in mammals.
 From his analysis, he concluded that "These data are entirely consistent with the nocturnal visual predation hypothesis of primate origins."
 Below, I describe and reproduce Heesy's (2008) study using data that was published along with the paper.
-I discuss Heesy's results, then show how incorporating phylogeny into the statistical analysis undermines the paper's major conclusions.
+I discuss Heesy's results, then show how incorporating data on phylogenetic relationships into the error structure of the statistical models undermines the paper's major conclusions.

 Heesy (2008) considered three ecological variables as potential predictors of orbit orientation across mammals: activity pattern (nocturnal = 1, other = 0), diet (insectivory = 1, other = 0), and substrate use (arboreal = 1, other = 0).
 He captured orbit orientation with three angles measured on the skull: convergence, frontation, and verticality.
-Important lines and planes used for computing these angles are diagrammed below (the Figure was copied from Heesy 2008):
+The lines and planes used for computing these angles are diagrammed in the figure below (taken from Heesy 2008):

 ![](http://i.imgur.com/9RhjfDi.png)